 - Magnesium: 29 mg

-Overall, the nutritional profiles of lean ground turkey and beef are very similar, with lean ground beef having more saturated fats.
+Overall, the nutritional profiles of lean ground turkey and beef are very similar, with lean meat from ground beef having more saturated fats.

 Even though ground beef and turkey have similar nutritional profiles, their flavors are different.